Overnight Eggnog Cinnamon Rolls

 Overnight Eggnog Cinnamon Rolls - The SOFTEST and FLUFFIEST cinnamon rolls with an overnight MAKE-AHEAD option and eggnog frosting adds the perfect touch!!
 If you like Cinnabon rolls, you'll LOVE THESE!!

+This eggnog cinnamon roll recipe is based on my Overnight Buttermilk Soft and Fluffy Cinnamon Rolls recipe.
 The dough recipe is the same.
 The eggnog comes into play in the frosting.
 Rather than making a cream cheese-based frosting for these rolls, I made an eggnog-based frosting!

-I encourage you to check out that post so you can see some of the step-by-step process photos that I included in my classic Cinnamon Roll recipe but didn’t duplicate in this post.
+I encourage you to check out that post so you can see some of the step-by-step process photos that I included in my classic cinnamon roll recipe but didn’t duplicate in this post.

 Overnight Eggnog Cinnamon Rolls - The SOFTEST and FLUFFIEST cinnamon rolls with an overnight MAKE-AHEAD option and eggnog frosting adds the perfect touch!!
 If you like Cinnabon rolls, you'll LOVE THESE!!